Vietnam.vn - Nền tảng quảng bá Việt Nam

 History of the Hajj pilgrimage

-The Kaaba was originally a center of polytheistic worship for pagan Arabs until the advent of Islam in the 7th century, when the Prophet Muhammad began the Hajj pilgrimage.
+The Kaaba was originally a polytheistic center of worship for pagan Arabs until the advent of Islam in the 7th century, when the Prophet Muhammad began the Hajj pilgrimage.

 How do Muslims prepare for Hajj?

-How does the Hajj take place?
+How is the Hajj pilgrimage performed?

 Quoc Thien (according to AP)